kastman/fitz/doc/source/tutorial_nwlabs.rst

 of a trial (cue presentation and response) within the same model; although those regressors are likely to be highly correlated and aren't recommended to be modeled together anyway unless they are significantly jittered.
-If that's the case you should construct the design file with them as two different rows and conditions / trial types; a long "Method 2" design file may be easier to read in that case.
+If that's the case you should construct the design file with each part of the trial listed in a different row and different conditions / trial types; a long "Method 2" design file is recommended in that case.

+If "duration-col" is set to an integer instead of a string (i.e. 0 or 4) that value will be used for all events.

 Additionally, we are also creating two contrasts - one for the main effect of all trials and one for the parametric modulator.
 The format of a contrast is